gnmerritt/gnmerritt.net/_posts/2014-07-23-autodraft-year-2.markdown

 My reference implementation (sans data) from last year [is up on GitHub](https://github.com/gnmerritt/fantasy-bot).

-Finally, this email wouldn't be complete without a mention of last year's results.
+Finally, this post wouldn't be complete without a mention of last year's results.
 I'd like to congratulate Marcus, who strung together the only undefeated fantasy football season I've ever seen (including routing me in the finals, which stung).